Create and run your first Rails application

 To create a Rails application from scratch, do the following:

 Run RubyMine and click New Project on the Welcome Screen.

 In the New Project dialog, select Application in the Rails group on the left pane and specify the following settings:

 Name: specify a name for the project (rails-helloworld in our case).

 Interpreter: select a Ruby interpreter that you want to use in your project.

-Rails version: select a Rails version that yoou want to use in your project.
-If the Rails gem is not installed in the selected SDK, expand the dropdown and select Install Rails Gem.
-In the invoked dialog, select the required Rails version and click Install.
+Rails version: select a Rails version that you want to use in your project.
+If the Rails gem is not installed in the selected SDK or the necessary Rails version is missing, click in the field.
+Wait until RubyMine downloads all available Rails versions and select the necessary version from the dropdown.
+Click OK to continue.

 After you’ve specified all the options, click Create in the New Project dialog.

 After installing all dependencies, you can see a project structure in the Project tool window (Alt+1) on the left.
 On the right, RubyMine automatically opens main project files in the editor.

 Start a web server

 Now we have a functioning Rails application.
 To see it in action, you need to start a web server.
 Perform the following steps to do this:

 Press Control twice and start typing development.